Lavender: Natural Health Benefits & How to Use It

 If you feel that the headache is caused by tension in the neck, then extend your massage from the temples to the back of the neck, also in circular movements.

-Furthermore, due to its calming properties, the essential oil can also be used to treat insect bites.
+Furthermore, due to its calming properties, this essential oil can also be used to treat insect bites.
 You can apply 1 to 2 drops of oil directly on the bite.

 The main side effect of lavender is drowsiness, due to its relaxing and calming properties.
 However, this only occurs when it is ingested in excessive doses.